zdenkas/human-tafazzin-variants-database/README.md

     * Each notebook contains code that generated a new version of the database.
     * Notebooks also serve as database versioning documentation: at the beginning of each notebook, you will find a description of what changes for that particular version.
 * database_versions:
     * Versions of the database.
 They contain a timestamp in their name and can be matched to corresponding notebooks with the number before the underscore.
-(E.g., notebook 0000_xxx.ipynb generated database (excel file) 0000_some-timestamp_Human-TAFAZZIN-Variants-Database.xlsx.)
+(E.g., notebook 0000_xxx.ipynb generated databases (csv files) `0000_some-timestamp_Human-TAFAZZIN-Variants-Database_pathogenic.csv`, `0000_some-timestamp_Human-TAFAZZIN-Variants-Database_benign.csv`, ...)
     * The latest version is the one with the highest number.